jamesapcooper/jamesapcooper.github.io-src/content/resume.md

 date = "2017-01-19"
 +++

-# Experience
+# Field Experience

-**Led weekly small group at Kirk of the Hills Presbyterian Church in St. Louis, Missouri (October 2016— ).**
+**Led weekly small group at Kirk of the Hills Presbyterian Church in St. Louis, Missouri (October 2016—April 2017).**

 -   Led older adults through discussion of sermon from previous Sunday.